huseyindeniz/gitops-lab/README.md

 # cicd-lab

-CI/CD Playground (K8S, Terraform, Argo CD, Helm, Github Workflows etc.)
+Gitops Playground (K8S, Terraform, Argo CD, Helm, Github Workflows etc.)

 ## Goals
 The primary goal of this repository is to build a comprehensive GitOps playground, integrating tools and platforms like Kubernetes, Terraform, Argo CD, Helm, and GitHub Workflows, with a focus on the following: